-For the purposes of the QI Program, unplanned weight loss is where there is no written strategy or ongoing record relating to planned weight loss for the care recipient.
+For the purposes of the QI Program, unplanned weight loss is where there is no written strategy from a medical doctor or dietitian recommending planned weight loss for the care recipient.

-Note: If a care recipient has a written record from a medical doctor or dietitian, which includes intentional weight loss (e.g. body fat or fluid), this weight loss will not be counted as unplanned weight loss, because it does not meet the definition.
+Note: If a care recipient has a written record from a medical doctor or dietitian, which includes intentional weight loss (for example. body fat or fluid), this weight loss will not be counted as unplanned weight loss.
+This is because it does not meet the definition.
+Where no such record exists, all weight loss must be considered unplanned regardless of the body size or any other characteristic of the care recipient.

-Significant unplanned weight loss is weight loss equal to or greater than 5% over a three month period.
-This is determined by comparing the previous weight (finishing weight from the previous quarter) and the finishing weight from the current quarter.
-Both weights must be available to provide this result.
+Significant unplanned weight loss is weight loss equal to or greater than 5% over a three-month period.
+Approved providers can determine this by comparing the previous weight (finishing weight from the previous quarter) and the finishing weight from the current quarter.
+Both weights must be available to give this result.